Blog Archive

 Some Solutions

 We need policies to raise incomes and lower costs; that would entail support for the PRO Act and the RewardWork Act to reshape the architecture of the largest corporations.
-Other lesser improvements would be a much higher minimum wage, a larger Earned Income Tax Credit, and a refundable (universal) Child Tax Credit.
-To further raise incomes we need public employment program along the lines proposed by Philip Harvey.
+Other lesser improvements would be a much higher minimum wage for the 2,000 largest national corporations, a larger Earned Income Tax Credit, and a refundable (universal) Child Tax Credit.
+To further raise incomes we need public employment program along the lines proposed by Philip Harvey to maintain a tight labor market which automatically raises wage levels.
 As I suggest in my previous blog post, we could also implement a national corporate charter for the largest 2,000 national companies and impose a mandatory employee bonus each year.
-These companies employee about a third of all workers.
+These companies employ about a third of all workers.

 To lower prices we need Medicare for All.
 The recent Commonwealth Fund report shows, again, the failure of our healthcare system.
 We need a very large public housing program along the lines proposed by Bernie Sanders.
 We should expand the Child Tax Credit, and include a universal child care and pre-K learning program, and provide a cancelation of student debts.
 The list goes on.
 Mostly our minds are paralyzed by the idea we have not enough money to create these benefits -- But $170,000 is the average household income, and $1.2 million is the average savings -- we have the money.